 - The breeder offers to sell the puppy sight unseen.

-- If upon visiting a kennel you are restricted from full access.
+- If upon visiting a facility, you are restricted from full access.

-- If upon visiting the kennel your eyes, ears and nose are sending bad signals.
+- If upon visiting, your eyes, ears, and nose are sending bad signals.
 Any of these signs, walk away and don’t come back.

-This is an absolute must!
-You should also ask if it is possible to see the sire (father) and if this is not possible then ask why this is the case.
+It is an absolute must to ask if it is possible to see the sire (father) and if this is not possible, then ask why this is the case.
 It may be that the sire lives with another breeder and was used for stud purposes only.
 In such cases, the sire may not be on the premises at the time.
 The dogs may also be the product of artificial insemination.
 Both are acceptable reasons for the sire not being present.
-A reputable breeder will also have in their possession an official Canadian Kennel Club pedigree that describes the lineage of the puppy.
-The pedigree should include not only the name and registration numbers of the parents but the grandparents and great-grandparents as well.
+A reputable breeder will also have an official Canadian Kennel Club pedigree that describes the lineage of the puppy in their possession.
+The pedigree should include the name and registration numbers of the parents and the grandparents and great-grandparents as well.

-- If the breeder refers to the CKC, confirm that they mean The Canadian Kennel Club because a number of unofficial registries are also using these initials, such as the “Continental Kennel Club”
+- If the breeder refers to the CKC, confirm that they mean The Canadian Kennel Club because several unofficial registries are also using these initials, such as the “Continental Kennel Club.”

 - No dam, no pedigrees, no deal.

-- The breeder advises that health records are not available or that the health records will be sent with the certificate of registration.
+- The breeder advises that health records are not available or that the health records will be sent with the registration certificate.

-- The breeder advises that the breed does not have any health problems.
+- The breeder suggests that the breed does not have any health problems.

-- The breeder advises that it is your responsibility to take the puppy to the veterinarian after you purchase it.
+- The breeder advises that it is your responsibility to take the puppy to the veterinarian after purchasing it.

 - The breeder asks for a deposit or full payment with the promise that a bill of sale will be sent to you in due course.
 A bill of sale is a must.
 There are no excuses.

-Rule #5 – Insist upon being provided with a written guarantee
+Rule #5 – Insist on Being Provided with a Written Guarantee

 The CKC believes that a purchaser of a purebred dog in Canada should expect to obtain a healthy dog, both physically and mentally.
-It is the nature of genetics, however, that a dog may be clear of problems for five generations but problems may still crop up in the sixth.
-A guarantee covers what would be the recompense in the case of a problem, not an assurance that a problem will never occur.
-Reputable breeders will provide a detailed guarantee for the dogs they sell and reputable breeders will not hesitate to uphold their guarantee.
+However, it is the nature of genetics that a dog may be clear of problems for five generations, but problems may still crop up in the sixth.
+A guarantee covers the recompense in the case of a problem, not an assurance that a problem will never occur.
+Reputable breeders will provide a comprehensive guarantee for the dogs they sell, and reputable breeders will not hesitate to uphold their guarantee.
 Never buy a dog without a written guarantee and understand the intent behind it.
 No guarantee, no purchase.

 - The breeder advises that the guarantee will be sent to you with the registration certificate.

 - The breeder suggests that he or she cannot guarantee the health of a living creature.
-(A breeder cannot guarantee that a dog will never get sick but they can guarantee that it is clear of any genetic problems).
+(A breeder cannot ensure that a dog will never get sick, but they can guarantee that it is clear of any genetic problems).

-Rule #6 – Confirm that the dog has been permanently and uniquely identified
+Rule #6 – Confirm the Pet has Been Permanently and Uniquely Identified

-If the dog is purebred it must be identified prior to leaving the breeder’s premises in order for it to be eligible to be registered with CKC.
-This is the law.
+If the dog is purebred, it must be identified before leaving the breeder’s premises in order for it to be eligible to be registered with CKC.
+It is the law.
 It is the responsibility of the breeder to pay for the identification.
 Two forms of identification are acceptable: a Canadian Standard microchip transponder or a tattoo.
 A tattoo should be easily read with the naked eye.
-If the dog has been microchipped, the breeder must have an electronic scanner in his or her possession with which the dog can be scanned.
+If the dog has been microchipped, the breeder must have an electronic scanner in their possession so the dog can be scanned.
 Ask the breeder to scan the dog to confirm that the microchip identification is in place and that the number matches that which is indicated on the bill of sale.
-Failing this, he should have a veterinarian’s certificate verifying the presence of the microchip in the dog.
+Failing this, he should have a veterinarian’s certificate verifying the microchip’s presence in the dog.

 - The breeder tells you that identifying the dog is your responsibility.

-- The breeder tells you that the microchip has been implanted in the dog but is unable to scan it or provide a veterinarian’s certificate stating the designated microchip is present in the dog.
-Leave.
-You are not dealing with a reputable breeder.
+- The breeder says that the microchip has been implanted in the dog but cannot scan it or provide a veterinarian’s certificate stating the designated chip is present in the dog.
+Leave, you are not dealing with a reputable breeder.

-Rule #7 – Confirm CKC registration of the parents, the litter and the puppy you are about to purchase
+Rule #7 – Confirm the CKC Registration of the Parents, the Litter and the Puppy You are About to Purchase

 - The breeder hands you the registration application papers and tells you to send them in with the required fees.

-- The breeder offers you the purebred dog at one price with papers and at another price without papers.
+- The breeder offers you the purebred dog at one price with papers and another price without documents.

-Rule #8 – We recommend that you determine if the breeder is a member of CKC
+Rule #8 – We Recommend that You Determine if the Breeder is a Member of the CKC

 Many reputable breeders in Canada are members of The Canadian Kennel Club.
 All CKC members are obligated to adhere to CKC policies and procedures, the CKC Code of Ethics and the Code of Practice For CKC Member Breeders – non-members are not!
 If the breeder is not a member of CKC, then it is worthwhile asking why this is the case.
 Listen carefully to the answer and make your own judgments.